-Visiting Algeria’s refugee camps
+Visiting Algeria’s refugee community

 Last winter, the PBS NewsHour went to Western Sahara, a disputed territory of Morocco in northern Africa, to learn about the slow-burning conflict that pits Moroccans against the Sahrawis seeking their independence.